 Price Ceiling, Market Structure, and Payout Policies

 To prevent firms from manipulating prices, U.S. regulators set price ceilings for open-market share repurchases.
-We find that market-structure reforms in the 1990s and 2000s dramatically increased share repurchases because they relaxed constraints on issuers seeking to compete with other traders under price ceilings.
-The Tick Size Pilot Program, a controlled experiment that partially reversed previous reforms, significantly reduced share repurchases.
-Price-ceiling and market-structure frictions provide a unified explanation of two puzzles: the dividend puzzle exists because issuers encounter these repurchase frictions; share repurchases increase relative to dividends over time because market structure reforms and innovations gradually reduce these frictions.
+We find that market structure reforms in the 1990s and 2000s dramatically increased share repurchases because they relaxed constraints that prevent firms from competing with other traders under price ceilings.
+The 2016 Tick Size Pilot, a controlled experiment that partially reversed previous reforms, significantly reduced share repurchases.
+Market structure frictions provide a unified explanation for two puzzles: the dividend puzzle exists because previous research has overlooked market structure frictions; share repurchases increase relative to dividends over time because market structure reforms gradually reduce these frictions.

 Suggested Citation: Suggested Citation